 St. George already has 300 miles of trails in the area, so this new venue is only going to help solidify the city’s commitment to drawing active families down to southern Utah.
 In order to keep the good times going, Washington County has established a trails committee to explore additional projects.

-We strongly suggest you make the effort to spend some time at this place.
-There seriously is something for all to enjoy.
+Above all, we strongly suggest you make the effort to spend some time at this place.
+Undeniably, there seriously is something for all to enjoy.